krukow/vsts-migrate/README.md

 ```

-To interactively build a query string in the mseng instance go to:
+You can adapt the example above (also found in the [test-cloud.wiql](test-cloud.wiql) file), or you can learn about the WIQL language and interactively build a query string in the mseng instance via:

 https://mseng.visualstudio.com/Mobile%20Center/_apps/hub/ottostreifel.wiql-editor.wiql-playground-hub